Tom Telesco

-Thomas Francis Telesco (born December 12, 1972) is an American professional football executive who most recently served as the general manager of the Las Vegas Raiders of the National Football League (NFL) in 2024.
+Thomas Francis Telesco (born December 12, 1972) is an American professional football executive who is a personnel advisor for the Cleveland Browns and has previously served as the general manager of the Las Vegas Raiders of the National Football League (NFL) in 2024.
 He previously served as the general manager of the Los Angeles Chargers from 2013 to 2023.

 Telesco began his career as an intern for the Buffalo Bills from 1991 to 1994, a scout for the Carolina Panthers from 1995 to 1997 and was also in various positions with the Indianapolis Colts from 1998 to 2012, the last six years of which he was the team's director of player personnel and vice president of football operations.

 Early life and education

 Tom Telesco grew up in Hamburg, New York and attended St. Francis High School, where he graduated in 1991.

 College career

 Telesco played wide receiver at John Carroll University in Ohio and he was a starter for the school's football team in the Ohio Athletic Conference where he won the championship with the school team in 1994.
 He graduated in 1995 with a degree and a Bachelor of Business Management.